datastax/ruby-driver/README.md

 Statements are prepared on all connections and each call to `#execute` selects a random connection to run the query on.

+You should only create a prepared statement for a query once, and then reuse the prepared statement object.
+Preparing the same CQL over and over again is bad for performance since each preparation requires a roundtrip to _all_ connected Cassandra nodes.

 ## Batching

 If you're using Cassandra 2.0 or later you can build batch requests, either from regular queries or from prepared statements.
 Batches can consist of `INSERT`, `UPDATE` and `DELETE` statements.